Budget 2019: 30% of Government expenditure to go towards defence, security and diplomacy

 Experts have said the cyberattack on SingHealth last June, which saw the records of 1.5 million patients accessed and copied, was likely carried out by a nation-state actor.

-READ: SingHealth cyberattack likely by nation state, medical data ‘can fetch a high price’: Experts
+READ: SingHealth cyberattack likely by nation state, medical data "can fetch a high price", say experts

 DEFENDING AGAINST THREATS